-AR also serves as a safety feature as well as a convenience, allowing drivers to keep their eyes on the road rather than instrument panels or navigation and infotainment displays.
-For example, the first-generation examples of AR in cars act mostly as heads up displays (HUD) – and rather than distracting the driver, AR navigation actually improves safety as the warnings and traffic data are placed right on the windshield.
+Overall AR merges safety and convenience, allowing drivers to keep their eyes on the road rather than on busy dashboards, infotainment displays or navigational devices.
+For example, the first-generation of Augmented Reality in cars often feature as heads up displays (HUD), proven to improve safety as road warnings and congestion updates are set out at eye-level on the vehicles windshield.

-Now that many cars can automatically slow to match the pace of traffic and stay in their lanes, look for more additional safety features to arrive in some luxury cars.
+Car safety technology can now automatically slow to match the pace of traffic and stay in their lanes, but it doesn't stop there.